-OVERVIEW: The Ayrshire Foundation split into two separate foundations in July 2015.
-The Northern California directors adopted the new name, the Caldera Foundation.
-Caldera focuses grantmaking on environmental issues locally and globally.
+OVERVIEW: The Caldera Foundation formed when the Ayrshire Foundation split into two separate foundations in July 2015.
+The Northern California directors adopted this new name and focus grantmaking on environmental issues locally and globally.

 FUNDING AREAS: Environment, water and air quality, climate change, renewable energy

-IP TAKE: This small family foundation is still in its early stages, but Bay Area groups can get involved, even with its more global vision.
-Send the staff an email with your innovative idea to improve the environment in Northern California.
+IP TAKE: Bay Area groups can get involved with Caldera even though it has a global vision.
+Send the staff an email with an innovative idea to improve the environment in Northern California.

+Caldera Foundation grants tend to range from $25,000 to $200,000.
+View lists of past grantees by funding category on the foundation’s website.
+Many of the foundation’s grants stay in Northern California and in the Western Pacific region.
 Yet it is clear that Caldera is taking a more global approach, even in its local giving, than it did while part of the Ayrshire Foundation.
-Local support from Caldera has gone to the California Academy of Sciences, the California Institute for Biodiversity, Golden Gate National Parks, the Pacific Forest Trust and the San Francisco School Alliance.
 Its broader geographic scope is shown in its funding for groups working on environmental issues in Israel and Palestine, for example.

-Under its new structure, Caldera does not accept unsolicited grant proposals.
-But it does welcome the opportunity to learn about relevant initiatives.
-The only way to get in touch is by emailing the foundation at email@example.com or filling out its online contact form.
-You can keep up with Caldera's activities and interests by following @calderafound on Twitter.
+Under its current structure, Caldera does not accept unsolicited grant proposals from nonprofits.
+However, it does welcome the opportunity to learn about relevant initiatives.
+The best way to get in touch is by emailing the foundation at email@example.com or filling out its online contact form.